apexfarm/ApexQuery/README.md

 ### 5.2 Date/Time Functions

-The following functions operating on Date, Time and Datetime fields.
+The following functions operate on Date, Time, and Datetime fields.

 ```java
 Query.of('Opportunity')